GitHubbubble/gitPro/README.md

 $ git add file
 $ git commit -m "add file"
 ```
-On the same time  your colleague have pulled two requests to origin branch ,which means the `master` and `cs100` will have conflict on each other.
+On the same time your colleague has pulled two requests to origin branch ,which means the `master` and `cs100` will have conflict on each other.
 It is similiar to the 'Merge conflict' you have encountered in lab1.

 ![commit 1](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit1.png)